What to do if you are homeless or about to become homeless in London

 If you think you may be about to become homeless, it is always advisable to focus on maintaining your tenancy where you currently live, rather than risking homelessness.

-If you are being evicted or your landlord is threatening you with eviction, you can call Shelter on 080 8800 4444 or contact a local Citizens’ Advice Bureau who will give you information on what to do next.
+If you are being evicted or your landlord is threatening you with eviction, you can call Shelter on 080 8800 4444.
+Or, you can contact a local Citizens’ Advice Bureau who will give you information on what to do next.